Chromatic splitting for the $K(2)$-local sphere at $p=2$: Height cohomology calculations

 We now begin our calculations.

-\begin{lem} (1) The cohomology group $H^1(\SS_2,\FF_2)$ is of dimension $2$ over $\FF_2$ with basis $\myoneb_2$ and $\myzeta_2$.
+\begin{lem} (1) The cohomology group $H_c^1(\SS_2,\FF_2)$ is of dimension $2$ over $\FF_2$ with basis $\myoneb_2$ and $\myzeta_2$.

-(2) The cohomology group $H^1(\SS_2,\ZZ_2)$ is free of rank one over $\ZZ_2$ generated by $\myzeta_2$. \end{lem}
+(2) The cohomology group $H_c^1(\SS_2,\ZZ_2)$ is free of rank one over $\ZZ_2$ generated by $\myzeta_2$. \end{lem}

-\begin{proof} The first statement follows from Theorem 6.3.12 of Ravenel \cite{RavCoh} or, alternatively, Proposition 5.3 of \cite{VIASM} by taking covinvariants with respect to the residual action of $ \FF_4^{\times}$.
-We will see below in \fullref{prop:orderb01}, that $0 \ne \myoneb_2^2 \in H^2(\SS_2^1,\FF_2)$, and hence in $H^2(\SS_2^1,\FF_2)$.
-The second statement follows. \end{proof}
+\begin{proof} The first statement follows from Theorem 6.3.12 of Ravenel \cite{ravgreen} by taking invariants with respect to the residual action of $ \FF_4^{\times}$.
+Alternatively, it follows from Corollary 5.4 of \cite{VIASM} by noting that $H_c^1(\SS_2,\FF_2)$ is dual to $H_1(\SS_2, \FF_2)$ and that